Sigiriya – The Palace and Fortress in the Sky

 Table of Contents

-Sigiriya was built by King Kashyapa (also known as Kasyapa I or Kassapa), the eldest son of King Dhatusena, by a non-royal palace concubine.
+King Kashyapa (also known as Kasyapa I or Kassapa), was the eldest son of King Dhatusena, by a palace concubine.
 As legend goes, King Dhatusena was overthrown and walled in, alive by Kashyapa in 473 AD.
 Mogallana, Dhatusena’s son by the true queen fled to India, vowing revenge.
 Fearing retribution, Kashyapa built this impregnable fortress at Sigiriya and sought salvation from his brother’s vengeance